 For the carrots, I leave them in 1 1/2 - 2 inch pieces, so they do not dissolve.

 For the potatoes, Russet potatoes hold their shape best.
 In this version, I did use sweet potatoes.
 Even with keeping the pieces big, the potatoes still broke down once cooked.

 Regarding the amount of carrots and potatoes to use: it really depends upon the size of the carrots and potatoes, and the size of your pressure cooker.
 I only used four potatoes, because they were so big.

 That’s it.
 Pretty simple, right?
 This recipe is a hearty, warm dish for fall and winter.
 You could probably make it in the slow cooker, too.

-Thanks Lisa for sharing a little bit about yourself, and your family’s pork chip recipe.
+Thanks Lisa for sharing a little bit about yourself, and your family’s pork chop recipe.
 I had some boneless pork chops in the freezer, so I cooked the recipe this week.
 We were out of potatoes so I served the pork chops over noodles instead.
 Delicious!

 - Instant Pot Pork Sirloin Roast